VOLTTRON/volttron/docs/source/driver-framework/dnp3-driver/dnp3-driver.rst

 of `DNP3 <https://en.wikipedia.org/wiki/DNP3>`_ (Distributed Network Protocol)
 communications, reading and writing points via a DNP3 Outstation.

-In order to use a DNP3 driver to read and write point data, VOLTTRON's DNP3Agent must also be configured and running.
-All communication between the VOLTTRON Outstation and a DNP3 Master happens through this DNP3Agent.
+In order to use a DNP3 driver to read and write point data, VOLTTRON's DNP3 Agent must also be configured and running.
+All communication between the VOLTTRON Outstation and a DNP3 Master happens through the DNP3 Agent.

-For information about the DNP3Agent, please see the :ref:`DNP3 Platform Specification <DNP3>`.
+For information about the DNP3 Agent, please see the :ref:`DNP3 Platform Specification <DNP3-Agent>`.

 Requirements